-The beautiful mosaics in Santa Prassede were commissioned by Pope St Paschal I (r.
+The beautiful mosaics in the church of Santa Prassede were commissioned by Pope Paschal I (r.
 817-24).
-The pope appears in the apse mosaic holding a model of the church.
+The pope, whose monogram may be seen in the centre of the two arches, appears in the apse mosaic holding a model of the church.
 He sports a square nimbus, indicating that he was alive when the mosaic was created.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and